Last Updated: Feb 17, 2017

 Sweta and Sidhartha own and run Petrichor, and are the main persons behind this vision.
 I know about Petrichor since several years when it was just a small art cafe in Darjeeling town on Zakir Hussain road and had a good fan following.
 When they closed it down, many were sad and missed the hangout.
 But when it was re-opened at Gorubathan in 2014 as an organic farm, studio, kitchen & artist residency, it was for a larger vision and wider reach.
 It's well on its way.

-There are two simple huts, each with a bedroom and a bathroom.
+There are two simple huts (Abundance and Simplicity), each with a bedroom and a bathroom.
 While the rooms are kept simple to retain the rustic and natural ambience, they are very tastefully done up.
 The huts, and in fact all the constructions in the farm are done using natural materials available locally like stones, bamboo, mud, thatch, straws etc.

 Bedroom at the hut